FeatureBaseDB/python-pilosa/docs/data-model-queries.md

 ## Indexes and Frames

-*Index* and *frame*s are the main data models of Pilosa.
+*Index* and *field*s are the main data models of Pilosa.
 You can check the [Pilosa documentation](https://www.pilosa.com/docs) for more detail about the data model.

 `schema.index` method is used to create an index object.
 Note that this does not create an index on the server; the index object simply defines the schema.